-Real Madrid roar back with big win at Valencia (VIDEO) – Malay Mail
+La Liga: Cristiano Ronaldo scores twice as Real Madrid cruise to impressive away win against Valencia – Firstpost

 |

+Madrid: Cristiano Ronaldo converted two penalties as Real Madrid battled to a 4-1 away win at Valencia in La Liga on Saturday, lifting the recent gloom over the defending Spanish and European champions.
+The result leaves Madrid 16 points behind top …

+Tottenham boss Mauricio Pochettino will move to Real Madrid – Guillem Balague

-Real Madrid roar back with big win at Valencia (VIDEO)
+La Liga: Real Madrid roar back with big win at Valencia

+La Liga Roundup: Cristiano Ronaldo nails twin penalties as Real Madrid beat Valencia 4-1

 Do you have something awesome to share with the world?
 Click here to share